-KING IV PRINCIPLE APPLICATION STATUS ATNS ACTIVITIES IN 2022/23 THAT STRENGTHENED APPLICATION Responsible corporate citizenship Principle 3: The accounting authority should ensure that the organisation is and is seen to be a responsible corporate citizen Applied The board approved the 2022/23 corporate social investment (CSI) plan and monitored the implementation thereto through SEC.
-The broad-based black economic empowerment (B-BBEE) and enterprise supplier development (ESD) guided by the Aviation Supplier Transformation Framework and progress on the implementation of the sustainability and environment strategy reports were monitored and tracked at board and board committee meetings during the year under review.
-STRATEGY, PERFORMA NCE AND REPORTIN IG Governance outcome: good performance ar nd value creation Principle 4: The accounting authority should Applied The strategy, which is aligned to the company's core purpose and the business model, is formulated by the executive committee (Exco) and approved by the board.
-The board reviewed the ATNS 2025 appreciate that the strategy to ensure sustainable value creation for the company and organisation's core its stakeholders. purpose, its risks The board remains responsible for ensuring that the approved and opportunities, strategy is implemented and that the company's purpose is fulfilled. strategy, business The board also accepts its responsibility to ensure that risks model, performance are adequately identified, measured, managed and monitored to and sustainable maintain good governance.
-The board reviewed and approved the development are risk appetite and risk tolerance level. all inseparable The board annually concludes a Shareholder's Compact with the elements of the Minister of Transport and agrees on key performance indicators that value-creation are monitored and reported quarterly to the shareholder. process The Chairman of the board sign off the quarterly performance Principle 5: The Applied reports for submission to the executive authority in line with the accounting authority PFMA and National Treasury regulations.
-The reports are ratified should ensure that reports issued by by the board at the meetings following submission.
-The Annual the organisation Performance Report was also submitted to the executive authority enable stakeholders in line with the PFMA and National Treasury regulations. to make informed The board, through the Audit and Risk Committee, has delegated assessments of oversight for the development of an ATNS integrated annual report the organisation's that provides appropriately balanced business and sustainability performance and its reporting in line with King IV, the Global Reporting Index, the PFMA short-, medium- and and other legal prescripts while meeting the information needs of long-term prospects diverse stakeholders.
+Principle 4: The accounting authority should appreciate that the organisation's core purpose, its risks and opportunities, strategy, business model, performance and sustainable development are all inseparable elements of the value-creation process Applied The strategy, which is aligned to the company's core purpose and the business model, is formulated by the executive committee (Exco) and approved by the board.
+The board reviewed the ATNS 2025 strategy to ensure sustainable value creation for the company and its stakeholders.
+The board remains responsible for ensuring that the approved strategy is implemented and that the company's purpose is fulfilled.
+The board also accepts its responsibility to ensure that risks are adequately identified, measured, managed and monitored to maintain good governance.
+The board reviewed and approved the risk appetite and risk tolerance level.
+The board annually concludes a Shareholder's Compact with the Minister of Transport and agrees on key performance indicators that are monitored and reported quarterly to the shareholder.
+Principle 5: The accounting authority should ensure that reports issued by the organisation enable stakeholders to make informed assessments of the organisation's performance and its short-, medium- and long-term prospects Applied The Chairman of the board sign off the quarterly performance reports for submission to the executive authority in line with the PFMA and National Treasury regulations.
+The reports are ratified by the board at the meetings following submission.
+The Annual Performance Report was also submitted to the executive authority in line with the PFMA and National Treasury regulations.
+The board, through the Audit and Risk Committee, has delegated oversight for the development of an ATNS integrated annual report that provides appropriately balanced business and sustainability reporting in line with King IV, the Global Reporting Index, the PFMA and other legal prescripts while meeting the information needs of diverse stakeholders.
 The internal audit function provided assurance on quarterly and annual reporting and disclosure.